-Dr. Amy Walker is a full-time licensed psychologist and the Associate Director of Training at CBC.
+Dr. Amy Walker is a full-time licensed psychologist and the Assistant Clinical Director at CBC.
 Dr. Walker has expertise in Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) for children, adolescents, adults, and families.
 Dr. Walker has extensive experience in the implementation of evidence-based treatments for anxiety, mood and autism spectrum disorders across the lifespan.
 Her specializations include the treatment of depression, disruptive mood dysregulation disorder, generalized anxiety disorder, social anxiety, specific phobias, post-traumatic stress disorder, and autism spectrum disorders.

 In addition, Dr. Walker also specializes in parent training and evidence-based approaches for ADHD, oppositional defiant disorder and disruptive mood dysregulation disorder.
 Dr. Walker has been intensively trained in DBT and has received training in DBT for Children (DBT-C) and the DBT Prolonged Exposure Protocol (DBT PE).
 At CBC, Dr. Walker co-leads DBT Skills groups and provides individual/family therapy to children, adolescents and adults as part of the DBT Program.
 She also consults to school districts implementing DBT and CBT.

 Dr. Walker received her Bachelor of Arts degree in Psychology and Spanish from Emory University, her Master of Arts degree from New York University and her Doctor of Philosophy degree in Clinical Psychology (Child Track) from St. John’s University.
 She completed her Post-Doctoral Fellowship at New York-Presbyterian Hospital, Westchester Division, where she received specialized training in CBT and DBT across inpatient and outpatient settings.